Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Introduction and main results

-is standard Poisson of rate $\theta$ on $ [0,H_t)$, conditionally on $\T$.
-The pair $((\rho_t , m^\theta_t) : t \geq 0)$ thus corresponds to the exploration process ``marked on the skeleton at rate $\theta$'' of \cite{ADV}.
-According to that work, the ``pruned exploration process'' defined by $ (\rho^\theta_t: t\geq 0) : = (\rho_{C^\theta_t}: t\geq 0) $, with $C^\theta_t $ the right-continuous inverse of codes the genealogy of the population of individuals with no marked ancestors (cf. time changing by $C^\theta_t$ when exploring the tree amounts to skipping individuals with and atom of $m^{\theta}$ in their lineages).
+codes the genealogy of the population of individuals with no marked ancestors (cf. time changing by $C^\theta_t$ when exploring the tree amounts to skipping individuals with an atom of $m^{\theta}$ in their lineages).
 It was then shown in \cite[Theorem 0.3]{ADV} that $ (\rho_{C^\theta_t}: t\geq 0) $ has the same law as the exploration process of a CSBP with branching mechanism $\psi_{\theta}$ as in \eqref{psitheta}.
 That result can be restated in a way that connects pruning, local times and stochastic flows of CSBP, which is relevant to both motivate and prove our main results:

 \begin{proposition} Let $\theta>0$ be fixed and for each $ t,a \geq 0$ define

 Then, the process defined by $\displaystyle{\left( L_{T_x}^a (m^{\theta}) : a \geq 0,x \geq 0\right)}$ with $T_x$ as in \eqref{Tx}, has the same law as the stochastic flow of CSBP